 If both of your rows are full, left-clicking a unit or artifact in your hand will manually Discard it right away.
 Special cards can still be played, even if they Summon units to the board.
 If cards Spawn and Summon units to a row, they will do so until the row limit is hit.
 For example, playing Germain Piquant on a row with seven cards in it will grant you just one Cow (Germain is the eighth card, and the one Cow is the ninth, reaching the row limit).

 Locked units are unlocked as soon as they enter the graveyard.
 A unit is also unlocked if it is shuffled back into the deck from the board.

 A unit can never target itself with a targeted effect.
-Targeted damage and boost effects are nullified if there is no valid target available.
+Targeted effects are nullified if there is no valid target available.
 Note that your own units might be a valid target for a damaging effect if the target is not limited to “enemies” but “units.”
 The same goes for targeted boost effects: If the effect states “units” and not “allies,” you will be forced to boost an enemy unit if there is no valid target at your side of the board.

 You cannot activate Orders (including leader abilities) and pass without playing a card.
 As soon as you use at least one Order ability, you have to play a card before passing.
 Make sure to use Order effects like Tactical Advantage in your current turn if you intend to pass in your next one.

 Turn-end effects, like Mahakam Defender, trigger once more after a player has passed.
 If both pass, the result screen is already shown, but in the background you can still see the effects being resolved on the side of the player who passed last.